in28minutes/in28minutes.github.io/_posts/2019-10-07-spring-boot-vue-crud-full-stack-with-maven.md

 ### Understanding Full Stack Architecture

-Following Screenshot shows the architecture of the application we would create:
+Following Screen shot shows the architecture of the application we would create:
 ![Image](/images/vue_00_architecture.png "Architecture of Spring Boot Vue Full Stack Application")

 Important points to note: